2023-IDATA2304-G14/Semester-Project/protocol.md

 TODO - describe the general format of all messages.
 Then describe specific format for each message type in your protocol.

+The general format of messages in this protocol is designed to ensure a consistent and structured communication system.
+All the messages are encapsulated as Java records or classes, implementing the "Message" interface which standardizes the behaviour across different message types.

+Heres a detailed format for each message type:
+1. **Error Message:** Compromises of a single string field to hold the error message.
+Converts the error message into a structured string format, embedding the prefix (e) for identification.
+2. **Command interface:** Represents a set of actions or requests sent to the server.
+This implements an "execute" method that takes "GreenhouseSimulator" as a parameter.
+This method is responsible for executing the command and returning a "Message" object representing the commands outcome.
+While the interface itself doesnt directly handle serialization, each implementation of "command" is expected to follow the protocols standard serialization/deserialization process.
+3. **Other message types:** All message types implement the "Message" interface, ensuring a uniform approach to serialization and deserialization.
+Each message type has a specific prefix that uniquely identifies it, aiding in message processing and handling.

+Each message type in this protocol is distinctly formatted to cater to its specific purpose.
+This design ensures a robust and flexible communication framework within the greenhouse system.

 ### Error messages

 TODO - describe the possible error messages that nodes can send in your system.